sahilkakwani9/Yet-Another-NFT-Minter/README.md

-# Coin-Minter
+# Yet-Another-NFT-Minter
-a basic dapp to mint coins and transact with other ethereum accounts
+a basic dapp to mint NFT's